yeasin-dev-me/Personal-App-Nextjs/README.md

 - Experience, education, and certification data live in `src/components/ResumeSection.tsx` for quick updates.
 - The layout mirrors proposal-ready content so clients can validate skills directly on the site.

+## Section Routing

+- Friendly URLs such as `/about`, `/skills`, `/projects`, `/resume`, and `/contact` render the same landing page and auto-scroll to the requested section.
+- Navigation updates the browser URL using the App Router so links can be shared directly (ideal for proposals or analytics tracking).
+- Modify the section list in `app/[section]/page.tsx` to control which anchors get their own routes.

 ## Technical Stack

 ### Frontend